Farini/SkyNation/Readme.md

 - [X] Station Scene - Fix green glass
 - [X] GameCenter Achievements: **WaterFilter, Condensator, Airlock**
 - [X] Implement the new `NewsNode`

 - [X] Launch macOS v 1.2

+- [X] Intro - Before Hand Tutorial
+- [X] Report game Center experience when app going to background
+- [X] News Overlapping eachother
+- [X] LSS Peripheral Detail Views

 - [ ] Completely eliminate `GuildFullContent`

-- [X] News Overlapping eachother
+- [X] 👀 ★ Launch Scene improvements
+- [X] GameController - on touch(camera zoom), zoom in on the point of the touch, instead of center of geometry.
+- [ ] Garage - Check if asking for Token spending.
+- [ ] when clicking on a node that the camera will move, you should also display the news - (info, what the node is)
+- [ ] LabView - Tech with new Detail Views

 - [ ] Front View - Game Settings shown only at the game start

-- [ ] Mars Scene - All Guild Vehicles arriving
+- [ ] No need to check for state. `buttonDisabled()` Better model.
-- [ ] ServerData - Use GuildFlags to show new items. in GuildRoom
+- [ ] Allow player to see guilds before first purchase
+- [ ] Progress View for scene loading?
-- [ ] Guild Navigator - `addToJoinList` vs `acceptGuildInvitation` vs `joinUnlockedGuild`
+- [ ] Astronomy Images?
 - [ ] Leaving a Guild Problems.
 Needs to fix it.
 API not decoding correctly (but it happens in server.
 It crashes.)
+- [ ] Guild Navigator - `addToJoinList` vs `acceptGuildInvitation` vs `joinUnlockedGuild`

+- [ ] ServerData - Use GuildFlags to show new items. in GuildRoom
+- [ ] Guild Room - Election not updating

+- [ ] Mars Scene - All Guild Vehicles arriving
 - [ ] City View - Bio - "Evolve" not updating the list

-- [ ] Intro?
 - [ ] Store - Build list of bonus (kits) depending on prev. purchases
 - [ ] Store - needs visual improvements
-- [ ] Settings - Allow player to see guilds before first purchase
 - [ ] Game Settings - Save camera?

-- [ ] GameCenter Achievements
-Discussion:
-Intro.
-Introduce player to game.

-Greetings, commander `Player name`.
-Your objective is to take over this space station and expand its size and capabilities.
-If you are so brave, send space vehicles to Mars and colonize the red planet.
+### Game Recording Plan

+1. Show Order
+2. Launch View Scene
+3. EDL scene
+4. Lab Activity

 ### iOS